 We don’t expect Yildirim to last very long.
 Against superior opposition, it wouldn’t be at all surprising to see a knockout in earlier rounds.
 This gives bettors a game plan for a number of different bets.
 Of course, we can’t make any recommendations either way, but you can see how knowing more about a matchup (even a silly one like this) can reveal a few probabilities that have an effect on how to bet the match.

 You can find better matchups at Bovada in the boxing section of our sportsbook.
+If all the action of Boxing is not your cup of tea, there are more elegant sports that you can place your bets on like Tennis or Golf at Bovada.
 Happy betting!